incordlabs/cortex/README.md

 </summary>
 <br />

-You can load weights from PyTorch or Safetensors formats directly into your Flash-defined models.
+You can load weights from PyTorch or Safetensors formats directly into your Cortex-defined models.
-This makes it easy to reuse existing models while benefiting from Flash's performance and deployment features.
+This makes it easy to reuse existing models while benefiting from Cortex's performance and deployment features.
 </details>